arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 * identify key elements in a plot that communicate information about the data
 * describe the role ggplot2 and seaborn play in the R and python programming languages, respectively
 * describe a typical data vizualization workflow
-* recognize how data structure may impact the creation of data vizualizations
 * list some best practices for creating accessible vizualizations

 @end